Hire a Domestic Helper Sarawak (2026)

 - Health insurance — SPIKPA or equivalent coverage for hospitalisation and medical treatment

-- Maid protection insurance — Additional coverage specific to domestic helper placements
+- Domestic helper protection insurance — Additional coverage specific to domestic helper placements

 - Security bond — A bank guarantee or deposit is required as part of the immigration process.
 The amount varies by the helper's nationality